dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 For more information about data template selectors, see [Create a DataTemplateSelector](~/fundamentals/datatemplate.md#create-a-datatemplateselector).

 > [!IMPORTANT]
-> When using `CollectionView`, never set the root element of your `DataTemplate` objects to a `ViewCell`.
-This will result in an exception being thrown because `CollectionView` has no concept of cells.
+> When using <xref:Microsoft.Maui.Controls.CollectionView>, never set the root element of your `DataTemplate` objects to a `ViewCell`.
+This will result in an exception being thrown because <xref:Microsoft.Maui.Controls.CollectionView> has no concept of cells.

 ## Context menus

-`CollectionView` supports context menus for items of data through the `SwipeView`, which reveals the context menu with a swipe gesture.
+<xref:Microsoft.Maui.Controls.CollectionView> supports context menus for items of data through the `SwipeView`, which reveals the context menu with a swipe gesture.
 The `SwipeView` is a container control that wraps around an item of content, and provides context menu items for that item of content.
-Therefore, context menus are implemented for a `CollectionView` by creating a `SwipeView` that defines the content that the `SwipeView` wraps around, and the context menu items that are revealed by the swipe gesture.
-This is achieved by setting the `SwipeView` as the root view in the `DataTemplate` that defines the appearance of each item of data in the `CollectionView`:
+Therefore, context menus are implemented for a <xref:Microsoft.Maui.Controls.CollectionView> by creating a `SwipeView` that defines the content that the `SwipeView` wraps around, and the context menu items that are revealed by the swipe gesture.
+This is achieved by setting the `SwipeView` as the root view in the `DataTemplate` that defines the appearance of each item of data in the <xref:Microsoft.Maui.Controls.CollectionView>:

 ```xaml
 <CollectionView x:Name="collectionView"